mssjeong/ExactConfidenceIntervals.jl/README.md

 - `format`: Number format for the parameter estimation.
 Available values are `:BigFloat` and `:Float64`.
 Defaults to `:Float64`.
 - `mle_init`: Vector of initial values of the model parameters for the maximum likelihood estimation.
 Defaults to a vector of 0.5s.
 - `mle_max_iter`: Maximum iteration number for the maximum likelihood estimation of model parameters.
 - `num_par`: Number of parameters of the model.
-This only needs to be specified when the automatic counting fails.
+Only needs to be specified when the automatic counting fails.
 - `num_sim`: Number of simulated random samples used when calculating probabilities under $\mathbb{P}^{\theta_i,\theta_{-i}}$.
 - `opt_max_iter`: Maximum iteration number for the numerical optimization when computing confidence intervals.
 - `positive`: Vector of indices of the parameters with a constraint $\theta_i\geq 0$.